-The Virginia Residential Landlord and Tenant Act and the Landlord and Tenant chapter of the Code of Virginiaregulate the relations between a landlord and tenant and provide the correct procedures a landlord must follow when trying to evict a tenant.
-A landlord must file an eviction lawsuit, also called an unlawful detainer suit, and receive a court order before actually evicting a tenant.
+The Virginia Residential Landlord and Tenant Act governs the relations between landlords and tenants.
+A landlord must file an eviction lawsuit, also called an unlawful detainer suit, and receive a court order before physically evicting a tenant.
 Before filing the eviction lawsuit, the landlord must give notice to the tenant.
 The type of notice required depends on the reason for the lawsuit.

-If a tenant fails to pay rent on time, a landlord must provide the tenant with at least five days’ notice before filing the eviction lawsuit.
-The notice must be written, and it must give the tenant the option to either pay the rent or leave the premises.
-If the tenant does not pay the rent or move out within the five-day time period, then the landlord can proceed with the eviction (see Va.
-Code Ann. § 55-225).
+If a tenant fails to pay rent on time, a landlord must provide the tenant with a written notice that alerts the tenant to the nonpayment, and informs the tenant that the landlord will terminate the tenancy if rent isn't paid within 5 days.
+If the tenant does not pay the rent or move out within the five-day time period, then the landlord can proceed with the eviction.
+(Va.
+Code Ann. § 55.1-1245(F) (2020).)

 The type of notice a landlord must provide for a lease violation depends on the type of violation.

 If the tenant's violation can be fixed, such as by not parking in an unauthorized parking space, then the landlord must provide the tenant with a written 30-day notice.
 The notice must specify the acts and omissions constituting the breach, and notify the tenant that the tenancy will terminate if the breach is not remedied within 21 days.
 If the tenant does not fix the violation within 21 days, then the landlord can file an eviction lawsuit.
 If the breach is remediable and the tenant adequately fixes it, the tenancy will not terminate.
 (Va.
 Code Ann. § 55.1-1245(A) and (B) (2020).)